oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/istio/istio.md

 To learn more about changes to Istio networking beginning with Istio 1.10, see [Upcoming networking changes in Istio 1.10](https://istio.io/latest/blog/2021/upcoming-networking-changes/).

-In order to support Istio v1.10 and later, you must specify the Istio `version` (in the `istio` configuration in the domain custom resource yaml) so that the introspector job will:
+In order to support Istio v1.10 and later, you must configure the Istio `localhostBindingsEnabled` to `false` (in the `istio` configuration in the domain custom resource yaml) so that the introspector job will:

 * Add an additional WebLogic HTTP protocol network channel for the readiness probe that is bound to the server pod's network interface.